sajiro/take-home-assessment/README.md

 ## Known Issue
 There seems to be some issue on the vercel server when i deploy it.
 Some conflict on appwrite server maybe and sometimes the session was not save/unsaved. if you encounter such issue upon login, just refresh the page to redirect to main screen.
+This is only happening in live not local.

 ## Needs Improvement